TheAmirHK/bb84_crypto/README.md

 # bb84_crypto
-I developed this package for crypto messagaing
+I developed this package for crypto messaging

 it's easy to use.
 You would just need to install the package between your partner and go on :)